1980 Northwestern Wildcats football team: Ohio State

 On October 11, Ohio State defeated Northwestern, 63–0, before a homecoming crowd of 29,375 at Dyche Stadium in Evanston.
 Ohio State led, 42–0, at halftime.
 Ohio State had 575 total yards, including 418 rushing yards.
 Calvin Murray had 120 yards and three touchdowns on nine carries.
 The night before the game, Northwestern coach was served with a lawsuit filed by 22 African American players alleging racial discrimination.

 At Iowa

 On October 18, Iowa defeated Northwestern, 25–3, before a homecoming crowd of 59,990 in Iowa City.
 In his first game as Iowa's starting tailback, Phil Blatcher rushed for 148 yards on 19 carries, including a 51-yard gain on a Statue of Liberty play, and also caught a touchdown pass.

 Indiana

 On October 25, Indiana defeated Northwestern, 35–20, in Evanston.
-Indina's Lonnie Johnson rushed for 160 yards on 22 carries, and Mike Harkrader added 102 rushing yards.
+Indiana's Lonnie Johnson rushed for 160 yards on 22 carries, and Mike Harkrader added 102 rushing yards.